Locations:

 Without treatment, people who have this disorder are at a higher risk of getting coronary artery disease early.
 This can lead to heart attacks and other cardiovascular issues at a much younger age than for people who don’t have FH.

-Most people — 90% — who have FH don’t know they have it.
+Most people — 9 out of 10 — who have FH don’t know they have it.

 Symptoms and Causes

-Symptoms of familial hypercholesterolemia may not be obvious until you have coronary artery disease.
-People with familial hypercholesterolemia need treatment much earlier than that because their LDL level starts out high even as a newborn.
+You may not notice symptoms of familial hypercholesterolemia until you have coronary artery disease.
+But people with FH need treatment much earlier than that because their LDL level starts out high even as newborns.

 What causes familial hypercholesterolemia?